St Joseph's / Eagle House Approved School, Bathford, Somerset

 In 1973, the School became a Community Home with Education (CHE) under the control of Somerset County Council.

-The School is thought to have closed in the 1980s.
+The School closed in around 1982.
 The property is now a bed and breakfast establishment.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.